1) What should a tour guest bring along?

 3) Does the guest drive the Jeep?

-On the half-day and full-day tours: No. Our day tours are guided trips with a highly skilled driver who knows the vehicle, the capability of the vehicle, is insured to drive the vehicle, and has the driving skills not to hurt anyone, nor damage the vehicle and the surrounding natural environments.
-Please keep in mind that our Jeeps are so highly customized that some have over $100,000 invested into them and if you were to drive it and in the unfortunate event that you damaged it, you would be responsible for all recovery and repairs of it – just like if it was your own Jeep.
+No. Our day tours are guided trips with a highly skilled driver who knows the vehicle, the capability of the vehicle, is insured to drive the vehicle, and has the driving skills not to hurt anyone, nor damage the vehicle and the surrounding natural environments.
+Please keep in mind that our Jeeps are so highly customized that some have over $150,000 invested into them and if you were to drive it and in the unfortunate event that you damaged it, you would be responsible for all recovery and repairs of it – just like if it was your own Jeep.
 Because not everyone want’s this type of liability, and because we don’t want anyone to get hurt, we have our expert local driver do the driving.

 4) Are animals allowed on tour?